-The MS-Series equipment is capable of transferring very large amounts of electrical energy very quickly.
-This basic quality is fundamental to a high-performance power source.
+MS-Series equipment is capable of transferring very large amounts of electrical energy very quickly.
+This basic quality is fundamental to any high-performance power source.
 The warnings and cautions listed below should be observed at all times.

 Warnings indicate potentially hazardous situations which, if not avoided, could result in death or serious injury.
-All warnings throughout this manual will be formatted as shown below.
+All warnings throughout this manual will appear as shown below.

 Cautions indicate a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
-It also may be used to alert against unsafe practices.
-Cautions will assume the format shown below.
+A caution also may be used to alert against unsafe practices.
+Cautions will appear as shown below.
 All cautions should be rigorously observed.